-Page 84: Add "Seek authority from the Virginia General Assembly to enact an Inclusionary Zoning ordinance to strengthen the City's ability to mandate the provision of affordable housing." as Objective 1.1(g).

-- Page 85, Figure 18: Recommend a targeted amendment to the Future Land Use Map to make it clear that the Future Land Use map will be amended in accordance with the Shockoe Small Area Plan. - Page 92, Goal 3, Historic Preservation, Existing Context, National Historic District: - Add: In some cases, the Virginia Department of Historic Resources (DHR) may hold easements written to provide specific protections within a given National Register Historic District.
-In instances where this occurs, any easement held by the Virginia Department of Historic Resources will be reviewed and considered when determining land use and zoning issues within the context of any National Historic District to ensure the easement is enforced and that zoning is designed to protect the context and intent of any applicable easement.
-One such easement exists in Shockoe Bottom and is written to protect views to/from Tobacco Row and the St John's Church Old and Historic District as well as protect the views to/from Tobacco Row and the James River. - Page 95, Objective 3.1: Preserve culturally, historically, and architecturally significant buildings, sites, structures, neighborhoods, cemeteries, and landscapes that contribute to Richmond's authenticity: - L: Establish viewshed protections to protect/enhance views of critical natural features, such as Libby Hill looking down river. - The viewshed provisions should be strengthened by stating explicitly: "Establish a means to protect and enhance views of critical natural features, particularly the view from Libby Hill park.
-Development on city-owned parcels within the defined viewshed shall not block the view of the river."
-Edit the following sections accordingly: - ADD: Establish viewshed protections to protect/ enhance views of critical natural features, such as the Libby Hill looking down river, for which a viewshed Overlay Zoning District will be established.
-Development on city-owned parcels within the defined Libby Hill viewshed shall not block the views of the river. - Page C-28, Priority Growth Nodes: Rocketts Landing, Primary Next Steps - Add: Establish a viewshed Overlay zoning district to protect and enhance views of critical natural features, particularly the view from Libby Hill Park.
-Development on city-owned parcels within the defined viewshed shall not block the views of the river.
+- Page 84: Add "Seek authority from the Virginia General Assembly to enact an Inclusionary Zoning ordinance to strengthen the City's ability to mandate the provision of affordable housing." as Objective 1.1(g). - Page 85, Figure 18: Recommend a targeted amendment to the Future Land Use Map to make it clear that the Future Land Use map will be amended in accordance with the Shockoe Small Area Plan. - Page 92, Goal 3, Historic Preservation, Existing Context, National Historic District: - Add: Where the Virginia Department of Historic Resources (DHR) holds easements written to preserve the character of a National Register Historic District land use rules applicable to land within those easements should reinforce those easements' intent.
+The easement in Shockoe Bottom that protects historic views between Tobacco Row, the St John's Church Old and Historic District, and the James River is a primary example of such easements. - Page 95, Objective 3.1: Preserve culturally, historically, and architecturally significant buildings, sites, structures, neighborhoods, cemeteries, and landscapes that contribute to Richmond's authenticity: - L: Establish viewshed protections to protect and enhance views of critical natural features, such as the downriver view from Libby Hill. - The viewshed provisions should be strengthened by stating explicitly: "Establish a means to protect and enhance views of critical natural features, particularly the downriver view from Libby Hill Park.
+Development on City-owned parcels within any defined and protected viewshed should not block such viewshed."
+Edit the following sections accordingly: - ADD: Establish viewshed protections to protect and enhance views of critical natural features, such as the downriver view from Libby Hill.
+Development on city-owned parcels within the defined Libby Hill viewshed should not block views of the river from Libby Hill. - Page C-28, Priority Growth Nodes: Rocketts Landing, Primary Next Steps - Add: Protect and enhance views of critical natural features, particularly the downriver view from Libby Hill Park.
+Development on City-owned parcels within the defined viewshed should not block the views of the river.